multifacet/fbmm-artifact/README.md

     ```sh
     ./target/debug/j machine rm -m <test host name>:<ssh port>
     ```

+    If you have any questions about the `jobserver` or `runner`, please do not be afraid to reach out.

 ## Kick The Tires
 To test if everything is up and running, run the following command to run an experiment where several kernel allocations are made using FBMM